tm-nielsen/portfolio-site/src/assets/project_info/Curl.md

 # Curl!
-Curl is a video game that can be played with a brain computer interface.
-This enabled people with limited reliable control of their muscles and bodies to play.
+[Curl is a video game that can be played with a brain computer interface][0].
+This enables people with limited reliable control of their muscles and bodies to play.
 The project implements an integrated training scenario along with menus and gameplay built around switch access.

 ## Game Jam
 Curl started as a project for the 2021 BCI Game Jam, designed and prototyped in 48 hours.
 The event was put on by BCI4Kids, a local pediatric research program focused on improving the lives of children with limited motor control using Brain-Computer Interface technology.
 They had run the even once before, but this was my introduction to the organization, technology, and event.